 The co-leads of this measure development, a pediatrician and an obstetrician, collaboratively operationalized these constructs into the measures in the current measure set, working with the CAPQuaM stakeholders, including NY Medicaid, and consulting the expert panelists as appropriate.
 Using ICD9 codes and a publicly available grouping system, AHRQ's Clinical Classification Software (http://hcup-us.ahrq.gov/toolssoftware/ccs/ccs.jsp), the various conditions that could classify a pregnancy as in need of HROB services were specified into those seen in this measure.
-The eight sub-measures in this measure incorporate these high priority conditions and services and address the capacity to have specialty physician services available for high risk women during their pregnancy.

 The New York State Office of Health Insurance Programs is an active CAPQuaM partner and has been engaged in the conceptualization and development of these measures.
-Our testing occurred in Medicaid data and is described below.
+Our testing has occurred in Medicaid data and is described below.